Pryaxis/TShock/CONTRIBUTING.md

 - Run ```msbuild TShock.sln``` in the root of the cloned folder on Windows in a 'Developer Command Prompt' OR
 - Run ```xbuild TShock.sln``` in the root of the cloned folder on Unix.

 Need help?
-Drop by Slack and we'll be happy to explain it with more words, step by step.
+Drop by Discord and we'll be happy to explain it with more words, step by step.

 ### TShock Additions